palbcn/notion-website/README.md

-# Notion website template
+# Github Pages from Notion

-Make a website using Notion, GitHub Pages and Loconotion in just 5 steps.

-1. Fork this repo or press [use this template button](https://github.com/timovv/notion-website-template/generate).
+Based on `timovv/notion-website-template`

+Automated make a website from Notion content, using Loconotion, and deploy into GitHub Pages.

+### configuration

 1. Create a Notion page to be your website.
-This can have subpages, databases, anything supported by [Loconotion](https://github.com/leoncvlt/loconotion).
+Must be a single home page, but can have subpages, databases, anything supported by [Loconotion](https://github.com/leoncvlt/loconotion).

+1. Share your Notion page **publicly**:
+go to your Notion project, find the page you want to share, press the `share` button and copy the link.
+In my case, `https://mangrove-kumquat-e2f.notion.site/M-sica-b0a1a76be739495798fea6e8f11c2ce4`

-1. Share your Notion page publicly, and update `site.toml` in your repo to point to it.
+4. update `site.toml` in your repo to point to it.

-1. Run the `Publish Notion website to GitHub Pages` action under the Actions tab of your repo.
+5. Run the `Publish Notion website to GitHub Pages` action under the Actions tab of your repo.

-1. Update your repo's `Pages` settings to use the `gh-pages` branch, hit save, and voila!
+6. Update your repo's `Pages` settings to use the `gh-pages` branch, hit save, and voila!

-To resync the website, simply run the GitHub action again. `site.toml` can be updated to use any of the settings specified in the [Loconotion README](https://github.com/leoncvlt/loconotion/blob/master/README.md).
+`site.toml` can be updated to use any of the settings specified in the [Loconotion README](https://github.com/leoncvlt/loconotion/blob/master/README.md).

-## Acknowledgements

-Thanks to:
-- @leoncvt for creating the Loconotion script
-- @X1011 for the original script used to deploy the website to GitHub pages
+### execution

+To resync the website, simply run the GitHub action again.